Geodels/eSCAPE/README.md

 Input file for **gSCAPE** are based on [YAML](https://circleci.com/blog/what-is-yaml-a-beginner-s-guide/) syntax.

-A typical file will look like:
+A typical file will look like this:

 ```YAML
 name: Description of the what is going to be done in this simulation...